plogs/asopposedtowhat.com/content/posts/death-of-a-species.md

 Human sexual reproduction requires the fusion of two types of gametes.
 Male gametes (sperm), and female gametes (eggs).[^3]

-In our well-intentioned desire to treat women and men equally, this distinction is often lost.
+In our well-intentioned attempts to treat women and men equally, this distinction is often lost.